How To Start A Lawn Care Business: A Complete Guide

 Depending on the type of business you choose and whether you’re going to hire employees, you’ll also need to register with the federal government in order to get a Taxpayer Identification Number (TIN).

-3) Get Lawn Care Business Insurance
+10) Get Business Insurance

 You may not consider business insurance a necessary part of starting a lawn care business.
 But what if, in the process of mowing a residential property, your mower kicks a rock through a window or into a car sitting in the driveway?